 - Wire up the schematic – make sure to find a way to get a doubled clock.
 We suggest a PLL or using a higher clock to begin with then dividing it for the Arduino to use.
 You can always do something like my clock doubler circuit, but please, please do it a better way.

 Want to edit the text to something meaningful to you?

-Since you’ve been waiting patiently, finally, let’s show the demo.
-We show off all 8 colors – each in rows 10px high, a ’14 color’ video rainbow made by mixing pixels, then (ugly, see: 27% timing error) some writing, then 10 lines of clocking out 640 pixels of red/white mixed followed by blue/white mixed.
+Since you’ve been waiting patiently, let’s show the demo.
+We show off all 8 colors – each in rows 10px high, a ’14 color’ video rainbow made by mixing pixels, then some (ugly, 27% timing error) writing, then 10 lines of clocking out 640 pixels of red/white mixed followed by blue/white mixed.

 - // PORTD = B01010100; <— 010 Green on one pixel, 110 Yellow on the one next to it